Fault Tolerance by Construction: Examples: Fault-Tolerant Circuit Synthesis and Optimisation

-While Shor-style syndrome extraction only performs Pauli-$Z$ measurements, we can implement arbitrary Pauli measurement by conjugating the measurement using single-qubit Cliffords.
+While the above circuit only performs Pauli-$Z$ measurements, we can implement arbitrary Pauli measurements by conjugating the measurement using single-qubit Cliffords.
 Thus, using \autoref{prop:repeating-measurement} and \autoref{prop:shor-ft}, we can do the syndrome extraction by repeating Shor-style syndrome measurements $d$ many times.

+We observe that Shor-style syndrome extraction uses four measurements to implement one stabiliser measurement.
+In this case, we can derive the outcome of the stabiliser measurement by taking the parity of the four destructive measurements.
+In \autoref{appendix:measurement-outcomes}, we elaborate more generally on how to translate between measurement outcomes of equivalent Clifford circuits.

 \paragraph{Optimising Shor-style syndrome measurements}